 Investigations also tend to generate sufficient evidence that can indicate whether or not another party’s negligence caused your accident.
 If you do not present enough evidence when seeking compensation, the negligent party’s insurer may question the validity of your case.
 A New York City personal injury attorney can help you present the evidence required to make a strong case.

-Once you know who is responsible for compensating you in a New York City personal injury case, the next step typically involves filing a claim against their insurance.
-In the case of a car accident, you would usually seek compensation from your own insurer.
-However, if your injuries meet certain criteria, you can also pursue additional compensation from the insurer of the negligent party.
+Once you know who may be responsible for compensating you in a New York City personal injury case, the next step typically involves filing a claim against their insurance.
+In the case of a car accident, you can usually seek compensation for medical bills and a portion of your lost income from your own insurer.
+However, if your injuries meet certain criteria, you can also pursue additional compensation for your pain and suffering and additional economic losses from the insurer of the negligent party.

-Regardless, few insurance companies are going to immediately agree to pay you if they do not have to.
+Few insurance companies are going to immediately agree to pay you if they do not have to.
 If an adjuster feels they can get away with offering a subpar settlement or denying a claim altogether, they likely will.
 You may benefit from hiring a legal expert who understands how to effectively negotiate with insurance companies.
-If you cannot reach a fair settlement, your lawyer can also go to court for you.
+If you cannot reach a fair settlement, your lawyer can also bring your case to court.

 Why Choose Shulman & Hill?